 Field-hunting tip

-Look in silicified breccia country — that is the host setting where pietersite typically forms.
+Look in silicified breccia country, the host setting where pietersite typically forms.
 If you start seeing quartz, hematite, limonite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.